 The Bourdonnet is a little mass of charpie, rolled into an oblong form between the hands.
-It it usually tied in the middle: it serves for absorbing the pus in a deep wound, and preventing a premature union of the edges of
+It is usually tied in the middle: it serves for absorbing the pus in a deep wound, and preventing a premature union of the edges of the division.

+The Tente differs only in size from the bourdonnet; it is, however, usually rolled tighter.
+It is employed in diseases of the anus, and in those cases generally in which it is required to dilate an opening or canal.
+The bourdonnet is sometimes made of prepared sponge or of gentian root.
 The Mèche is an assemblage of filaments of charpie ranged parallel to each other, and doubled at the centre: it is introduced into fistulous openings, &c. upon the point of the probe, and effects their obliteration gradually from below upwards.